 On April 18, 2006, we consummated our initial public offering of 16,666,667 units sold to the public at a price of \$6.00 per unit.
-Each Unit consists of one share of our common stock, \$.0001 par value, and two Redeemable Common Stock Purchase Warrants.
-Each warrant will entitle the holder to purchase one share of our common stock at an exercise price of \$5.00 commencing on the later of the completion of a business combination or one year from the effective date of the Offering and expiring five years from the effective date of the Offering.
+Each unit consists of one share of our common stock, \$.0001 par value, and two redeemable common stock purchase warrants.
+Each warrant will entitle the holder to purchase one share of our common stock at an exercise price of \$5.00 commencing on the later of the completion of a business combination or one year from the effective date of the initial public offering and expiring five years from the effective date of the initial public offering.
 We may call the warrants for redemption in whole, but not in part, at a price of \$.01 per warrant at any time after the warrants become exercisable.
 The warrants cannot be redeemed unless the warrant holders receive written notice not less than 30 days prior to the redemption; and if, and only if, the reported last sale price of the common stock equals or exceeds \$8.50 per share for any 20 trading days within a 30 trading day period ending on the third business day prior to the notice of redemption to warrant holders.